3demax/elfie/README.md

 Make sure you have switched your controller into analog mode, so that axis produce values between -1.0 and 1.0

 Enjoy!

+# Acknowledgements

+Big thanks to adria.junyent-ferre and his [project on reverse-engineering exactly same drone, but branded by JJRC](https://hackaday.io/project/19680-controlling-a-jjrc-h37-elfie-quad-from-a-pc)